ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

 ### Parameter Store vs Secrets Manager

-Both are palces to store passwords.
+Both are places to store passwords.

 Paramter Store is for secure serverless storage for configurations and secrets.
 It is free, but 10,000 parameters per account max.